 We are an immunotherapy company focused on the discovery, development and commercialization of therapies that are designed to harness the body's natural immune system for the treatment of patients with challenging diseases.
 Our primary technologies, which relate to the Stimulator of Interferon Genes (STING) and A Proliferation Inducing Ligand (APRIL) pathways, are designed to harness the body's natural immune system, and have led to what we believe is a strong pipeline of clinical candidates that are being investigated in cancer indications as well as autoimmune and inflammatory diseases.
-Our product candidates are designed to stimulate and/or regulate innate and adaptive immune responses, particularly in combination with other novel immunotherapies.
+Our lead STING pathway activator product candidate, ADU-S100 (MIW815), is designed to selectively modulate innate and adaptive immune responses to enhance immune control in oncology.
+Our anti-APRIL antibody product candidate, BION-1301, is designed to suppress the autoimmune response in patients with IgA nephropathy (IgAN).

 Our STING pathway activator technology is designed to activate the intracellular STING receptor, which may result in a potent tumor-specific immune response.
 We are developing STING pathway activator product candidates, including ADU-S100 (MIW815), in oncology under our worldwide collaboration with Novartis Pharmaceuticals Corporation, or Novartis.
-ADU-S100, the first STING pathway activator to enter the clinic, is being evaluated in a Phase 1 clinical trial as a single agent and in an ongoing Phase 1b combination trial with spartalizumab (PDR001), an investigational anti-PD-1 monoclonal antibody, in patients with cutaneously accessible metastatic solid tumors or lymphomas.
-Preliminary results and observations from these trials were presented at the Society for Immunotherapy of Cancer's (SITC) 33rd Annual Meeting in November 2018.
-We also have initiated a Phase 1 trial of ADU-S100 in combination with YERVOY® (ipilimumab), an approved anti-CTLA-4 antibody for the treatment of relapsed and refractory melanoma.
-We expect to initiate a Phase 1b/2 clinical trial of ADU-S100 with an approved anti-PD-1 monoclonal antibody in patients with squamous cell carcinoma of the head and neck (SCCHN) in the second half of 2019.
+ADU-S100, the first STING pathway activator to enter the clinic, has been evaluated in a Phase 1 clinical trial as a single agent and is being evaluated in an ongoing Phase 1b combination trial with spartalizumab (PDR001), an investigational anti-PD-1 monoclonal antibody, in patients with cutaneously accessible metastatic solid tumors or lymphomas.
+Preliminary results and observations from these trials were presented at the Society for Immunotherapy of Cancer's (SITC) 33rd Annual Meeting in November 2018 and the 2019 American Society of Clinical Oncology (ASCO) Annual Meeting.
+We have also initiated a Phase 1 trial of ADU-S100 in combination with YERVOY® (ipilimumab), an approved anti-CTLA-4 antibody, for the treatment of relapsed and refractory melanoma.
+We expect to initiate a Phase 2 clinical trial of ADU-S100 with KEYTRUDA® (pembrolizumab), an approved anti-PD-1 monoclonal antibody, in patients with squamous cell carcinoma of the head and neck (SCCHN) in the second half of 2019.

-APRIL is a soluble factor that binds to BCMA and TACI receptors thereby inducing signaling.
-We are developing BION-1301, a first-in-class monoclonal antibody that fully blocks APRIL binding to both the BCMA and TACI receptors.
-BION-1301 is being evaluated in a Phase 1 clinical trial for the treatment of IgA nephropathy (IgAN), a progressive kidney disease with unclear causality.
+APRIL is a TNF-family ligand that binds to BCMA and TACI receptors, and is implicated in several immunological processes.
+We are developing BION-1301, a first-in-class monoclonal antibody that fully blocks APRIL binding to both of its natural ligands, the BCMA and TACI receptors.
+BION-1301 is being evaluated in a Phase 1 clinical trial for the treatment of IgAN, a progressive kidney disease with unclear causality.
 Given there currently are no approved therapies for IgAN with curative intent, we believe there is opportunity for BION-1301 to address a significant unmet patient need.
-We intend to direct our resources and investment for BION-1301 toward the IgAN indication, and have begun dosing healthy volunteers in this first-in-human study.
-BION-1301 has also been evaluated for its safety and tolerability in patients with relapsed or refractory multiple myeloma (MM) whose disease has progressed after at least three prior therapies.
-We have completed the dose escalation portion of the MM study and plan to present Phase 1 data at the upcoming 2019 ASCO Annual Meeting.
-Based on the current competitive landscape for MM therapies and our data generated to date, we do not intend to pursue development in MM on our own, and instead will work closely with investigators and thought leaders to assess the ongoing potential of BION-1301 in the MM patient setting.
+We are currently dosing healthy volunteers in the first-in-human study of BION-1301 in IgAN and expect to begin dosing IgAN patients in 2020.